Witnessing downsizing in the making: quiescent and breathing galaxies at the dawn of the Universe: Results and analysis

 A possible explanation of the observed bimodality is that the low mass PSs are the progenitors of massive RDs, i.e. they will move upward and leftward in the plot after the observation.
-However, massive RDs are more compact than most low mass PSs, as shown in Fig. \ref{mr}, where we plot the the half light radius versus the best-fit mass of the candidates (in physical kpc, as inferred from the \textsc{SExtractor} pixel values given in M24 and the angular diameter distance of the source.
-We warn that since the values are measured on the detection F356W+F444W stack, they might actually correspond to different physical radii depending on the redshift of the source, as different rest-frame wavelengths are sampled; however, this is true for both the RD and the PS candidates, so it does not impact our conclusions.
+However, massive RDs are more compact than most low mass PSs, as shown in Fig. \ref{mr}, where we plot the the half light radius versus the best-fit mass of the candidates (in physical kpc, as inferred from the \textsc{SExtractor} pixel values given in M24 and the angular diameter distance of the source\footnote{We warn that considering the \textsc{SExtractor} flags as reported in M24, 38\% of the candidates are flagged as isolated (flag=0), 25\% have been deblended (flag=1), and 36\% are deblended and have close neighbors likely affecting aperture photometry (flag=3); however, in principle having a close neighbor should increase the estimate.
+Furthermore, since the values are measured on the detection F356W+F444W stack they might actually correspond to different physical radii depending on the redshift of the source, as different rest-frame wavelengths are sampled; however, this is true for both the RD and the PS candidates, so it does not impact our conclusions.}.
 To remain quiescent while increasing their mass by an order of magnitude, low mass PSs should undergo major dry merger events while becoming more compact; but collisionless systems such as gas-poor galaxies do not increase their concentration in dry mergers \citep[e.g.][]{Nipoti2009}, so we can exclude this scenario \citep[although PS galaxies may still retain gas reservoirs or further accrete gas thus undergoing wet mergers and some degree of compaction induced by gas dissipation, see e.g.][]{Hopkins2009,Lapi2018}.
 Incidentally, we do not find clear evidence for a correlation between the time since quenching $dt_q$ and the size of the candidates, as predicted by some models \citep[e.g.][]{Lapi2018}.
 We also point out that one source is fitted as very massive and compact: it is PRIMER-UDS ID98234, which we discuss in Sect. \ref{wow_objs_mass}.

 A third hypothesis is that these PS candidates will become the low mass components of minor dry mergers with massive galaxies.
 To investigate this scenario, the clustering properties of these objects should be investigated, which is beyond the scope of this work; however, the candidates are scattered across the field of view (FoV) of the fields, making it unlikely that they belong to clustered systems.